 To obtain a FREE coin valuation, please get in touch or call 01926 499031 and speak to one of our experts.

 Always remember that your collection is a valuable asset and only when you know its true value can you appreciate how your investment should be marketed.

 Every day, we receive enquiries from collectors around the world who are intrigued about a distinctive coin in their possession.
-They often want to discover more about its design, origin and history, but the most common question we are asked is “How much is my coin worth?”
+They often want to discover more about its design, origin and history.
+But 'How much is my coin worth?' is the most common question we are asked.

 Whilst this is always a difficult one to answer, take a look at our in-depth How To Value Old Coins guide and you'll be able to discover the most important factors to consider.

 It is not unusual for collectors to over value coins in their possession, but unfortunately, some people also under value what are actually truly rare coins.

 Once you have an accurate understanding of a coin's value, you can decide what figure would be 'reasonable' if you were to sell, and you will need to choose the best place to do just that.

 If you want to sell rare coins in the UK for the best possible price, the following seven methods are tried and tested by the numismatic community...

 Sell to a coin shop: Whether they're an online only outlet or business with a physical store location, coin shops will be pleased to make an offer for your coins.
 They're a business, however not a charity - and will factor a substantial profit margin into their offer.
 They're great for securing a quick sale, but expect to receive between 20 to 40 per cent less than true market value.

 Coin shows: Held at various locations throughout the UK, these events are popular with coin dealers and collectors alike, making them a good place to meet with numismatic enthusiasts.
 Selling at coin shows can deliver mixed results, though, because dealers will not have the opportunity to research your coins.